EdwardAndress/makers_academy_week1/README.md

 ###Makers Academy Week 1: Student Directory
 -----------------------------------------

+####Specifications:
-####The brief: Make a Ruby program that will accept, save and recall information about the students at Makers Academy.
+* Make a Ruby program that will accept, save and recall information about the students at Makers Academy.

 ####Skills / lessons learnt:
  * Basic Ruby syntax and methods